-The Ultimate Guide on How to Stake Crypto in 2022
+How to Stake Crypto in 2022: The Ultimate Guide

 But this process is a little more complicated than that.
 If you'd like to learn how to stake crypto, you've come to the right place!

-Sit back, relax and let us walk you through the ins and outs of staking cryptocurrency in 2021.
+Sit back, relax and let us walk you through how to stake crypto in 2022.

 However, you will have to use a cryptocurrency exchange platform to stake your coins in some cases.